sunnysideup/silverstripe-upgrade_to_silverstripe_4/README.md

 `->SetStartFrom('mymethod')`:
 Allows you to start the sequence from a particular method.
 See [default tasks](/docs/en/AvailableTasks.md) for a list of tasks available.
+Use the **Code** for any step to set this particular step as the first step being executed in your upgrade sequence.

 ### end with

+`->EndWith('mymethod')`:
-`->EndWith('mymethod')`: allows you to end the sequence after a particular method.
-See MetaUpgrader::run to see what methods are being run in what order.
+Allows you to end the sequence after a particular method.
+See [default tasks](/docs/en/AvailableTasks.md) for a list of tasks available.
+Use the **Code** for any step to set this particular step as the last step being executed in your upgrade sequence.